Breast Cancer Misdiagnosis & Breast Cancer Negligence Claims

 This can be difficult to come to terms with, but our team is here to support you.
 Whatever the circumstances of your case, we will sit down with you, talk through your options, and ensure you can make an informed decision of whether to claim or not.

-Once we have examined the facts that surround your claim, If we believe that is can be proven that there is a negligence case to answer, we will immediately confirm that we can handle your claim on a no-win, no-fee basis.
+If we believe that there is a negligence case to answer, we will immediately confirm that we can handle your claim on a no-win, no-fee basis.
 This removes any obligation to pay costs associated with legal fees.
 Even in the unlikely event of a claim proving unsuccessful, there would still be nothing for you to pay.

 We believe nobody should be prevented from seeking justice due to financial concerns, especially in cases where medical negligence has left you unable to return to work, or worse.
-If we do handle your claim for you, rest assured that you have a recognised team of medical negligence legal experts fighting your corner, and we will remain in close communication with you right through the process, so you understand what is happening at all stages.
+If we do handle your claim for you, rest assured that you have a recognised team of medical negligence legal experts fighting your corner.
+We will remain in close communication with you right through the process, so you understand what is happening at all stages.

 If breast cancer was misdiagnosed, what can I claim for?